Jerr279/Password-manager/README.md

 - Secure AES encryption for password storage.
 - User-friendly interface built with WPF.
-- Easily add, edit, and delete password entries.
+- Easily add and delete password entries.
 - Lightweight and easy to use.
 - Open-source: Users are free to use and contribute improvements.